xericho/home-media-server/README.md

 ```

 ## Media folder structure
-This is your folder structure for all your media files.
+This is your folder structure for all your media files (e.g. ~/media_files/).
 NZBGet will put all downloads in the `usenet` directory and the *arrs will move them in the corresponding folders in `libraries`.
 Plex will only be synced to the `libraries` directory.
 ```
 media_files
 ├── usenet